 Are you eligible for Chapter 7 under U.S. and Florida bankruptcy laws?
 Probably.
 Call to find out.
 You are just one phone call away from getting the fresh start you need.

-From offices in Brandon and Bradenton, the attorneys at The Golden Law Group represent clients throughout Manatee County, Hillsborough County and Sarasota County.
+From offices in Brandon and Tampa, the attorneys at The Golden Law Group represent clients throughout Manatee County, Hillsborough County and Sarasota County.
 Contact an experienced Brandon Chapter 7 eligibility lawyer today.
 We can also take a look at your options with Chapter 13 bankruptcy in Tampa, Fl.

 If you have discharged debts within the past eight years, you also may be unable to file for Chapter 7 bankruptcy.
 If you are wondering about your eligibility, you need to contact a board-certified bankruptcy law attorney for more information.

 You can determine whether you are eligible during a free consultation with a skilled lawyer at The Golden Law Group.
 Contact us today!